soccin/ATAC-seq/README.md

 # ATAC-Seq pipeline

-## Version 3.3 (2018-02-24)
+## Version 4 (2018-03-01)

-### Notes from R.K.

-- Pre-alignment filtering:

-    - Trim raw read for quality (?) & adapter sequence

-- Alignment:

-    - bowtie2 or bwa mem, depending on what we’re trying to do
+Single end version which uses both reads from PE-runs.
+Using methods from R.K. for bigWig generation.

 - Post-alignment filtering: